 At around 6AM, I went to Partas bus terminal in Pasay and paid PHP 665 (USD 14.29) for a seat on a first class bus that goes to Laoag.
-The price gave me a mini heart attack considering the information that I got from my friend whose province is La Union.
+The price nearly gave me a heart attack considering the information that I got from my friend whose province is La Union.
 She told me that bus fare is only around 400 bucks.

 Flotsam and Jetsam

 I booked an overnight stay at Flotsam and Jetsam Hostel located at San Juan.
 You can see it on the side of the road along McArthur Highway.
 I assumed that the bus drivers know where it is based on some blog posts but it was not the case on the bus that I got on.
 Thankfully, my phone’s network works well in San Juan so I was able to rely on Google Maps.
 I suggest that you use it if the driver or the conductor is not familiar with Flotsam and Jetsam, or you can look on the left side of the street when you reach San Juan.
 Just watch out for the hostel’s signage.

 Flotsam and Jetsam is called an art hostel and indeed there are some art pieces on display in their in-house restaurant, but to call it as such seems inappropriate to me.
 In my experience, party hostel is more a fitting description with all the noise that they made that Saturday night.
 This doesn’t mean I hated the hostel, well I won’t go as far as say that I loved it but it was okay.
 I liked the ambiance and the fact that it is quite close to the beach.